Neurodevelopmental Disorder Treatment in Texas

 Does Health Insurance Cover Neurodevelopmental Disorder Treatment for Young Adults in Texas?

-In Texas, health insurance may cover treatment for neurodevelopmental disorders, but qualifications and benefits vary significantly by age, insurance plan, and condition.
+Yes, health insurance may cover treatment for neurodevelopmental disorders in Texas.
+Qualifications and benefits vary significantly by age, insurance plan, and condition.
 For example, private plans must include screening and treatment for Autism Spectrum Disorder (ASD) without an age restriction, provided the diagnosis occurred by age 10.

-For young adults coming of age with Attention‑Deficit/Hyperactivity Disorder (ADHD) or other diagnoses, major insurers like United Healthcare, Aetna, Cigna, and Blue Cross Blue Shield confirm coverage when services are medically necessary and provided by an authorized in-network mental health professional.
-When you call BreakThrough by BasePoint at 972-325-2633, our admission specialist can verify your insurance coverage and the services that may be provided.
-We can answer your questions about our specialized autism treatment in Dallas and explain insurance coverage, including deductibles, copays, session limits, and potential prior authorization requirements.
+For diagnoses like Attention‑Deficit/Hyperactivity Disorder (ADHD), major insurers like United Healthcare, Aetna, Cigna, and Blue Cross Blue Shield of Texas confirm coverage when services are medically necessary and provided by an authorized mental health professional.
+When you call BasePoint BreakThrough at 972-325-2633, our admissions specialist can verify your insurance coverage and the services that may be covered.
+We can answer your questions about our specialized treatment and explain insurance coverage details, including deductibles, copays, session limits, and potential prior authorization requirements.

-BreakThrough by BasePoint has several facilities in the Dallas area, where we provide specialized mental health treatment for young adults.
-Their care requires accommodation for career starters, including addressing the stressors of campus life.
-Call or contact us today for more information and to verify your coverage for care.
+BasePoint BreakThrough has several treatment facilities in North Texas, as well as the option for online treatment across the state.
+Call or contact us today for more information and to verify your coverage for our quality, accredited care.

 Call Us